radnaxel-a/times-financial/README.md

 ## How to run

-Clone the repo and run the following commands in that order.
+Clone the repo, cd into the repo dir and run the following commands in that order.

 - `npm i`
 - `npm run install`